NyanCod3r/Plexify/README.md

 This application is available as a Docker image.

 ## To Do
-- [ ] Throttle API calls to avoid banning
+- [X] Throttle API calls to avoid banning
 - [ ] Add the possibility to create a Plex Playlist from "Liked Songs"
 - [ ] Add auto-rating to 5 stars at playlist creation
 - [ ] Add selection for folder hieranchy (follow Plex folder structure or create a personal)
 - [ ] Add Beets to force metadata and folder hierarchy
-- [ ] Create standalone UI for Windows,MacOS
+- [ ] Create web UI
+- [ ] Create Plex playlists from "Discover Weekly" and "Release Radar"